 - Letter of Appreciation to Congressman Westerman for Support

 August 31, 2017 - URISA, along with the 12 other members of the Coalition of Geospatial Organizations (COGO), is pleased to be working with Senators Hatch and Warner in an attempt to resolve issues identified by URISA and others with the The Geospatial Data Act of 2017 (S. 1253).
 This is just one more example of URISA's ongoing efforts to protect GIS professionals and their work environments.
 See the COGO news release.

-May 2017 - URISA continues to keep an eye on the happenings in Washington DC and around the world that impact GIS.
-We recently became a Census Project stakeholder.
+URISA continues to keep an eye on the happenings in Washington DC and around the world that impact GIS.
+In May 2017, URISA became a Census Project stakeholder.
 The Census Project is an ad hoc coalition of hundreds of organizations across the country that support a fair and accurate decennial census and comprehensive American Community Survey.
 In addition, we signed on to letters encouraging a well-funded Census and a timely appointment of a new Census Director.
 These programs are critical for many of our members.
 So URISA wants to do what it can to ensure they remain viable.

 - Why an accurate Census matters (George Washington University)

 February 20, 2017 - From Tripp Corbin's recent column in THE GIS Professional):

 Several recent bills have been introduced at both the Federal and State level which could have an impact on our profession.
 Just in case you have not been following these on the URISA Facebook page or twitter feed, here they are: